 Image by Simon Cave, courtesy Joseph Altuzarra

 Of course, who could choose just one city or the other—and why would they want to?
 There’s a time and place for everything, and we had the designer tell us exactly what that means for him.
-Keep reading for city-specific thoughts on baked goods, the ballet (he studied and performed for many years), and more.
+Keep reading for city-specific thoughts on baked goods, the ballet (he studied and performed for many years), perfect looks from his spring collection (but of course!), and more.

 Designers in Paris tend to march to their own very distinct beat, and the shows there always deliver a beautifully diverse array of trends.
 There were, however, certain key looks, items and ideas that emerged over the course of all four of this season’s fashion weeks and reached their apex in the French capital.